idec-teams/2024_Evolution_Suisse/docs/project/background.md

 </figcaption>
 </figure>

-NAFLD progresses through several stages, potentially leading to hepatocellular carcinoma (HCC).
+NAFLD progresses through several stages, potentially leading to hepatocellular carcinoma (HCC)[^figure_3].
 In the first stage of NAFLD, known as simple fatty liver (steatosis), fat accumulates in liver cells without causing harm.
 This stage is usually asymptomatic and can be reversed with lifestyle changes.
 If left untreated, NAFLD may advance to non-alcoholic steatohepatitis (NASH), a more severe form involving liver inflammation and potential cell damage.
 Persistent NASH can lead to fibrosis, where scar tissue forms around the liver and its vessels, though the liver may still function relatively well.
 Over time, fibrosis can progress to cirrhosis, which is marked by extensive scarring and impaired liver function, eventually leading to liver failure.
 In some severe cases, NAFLD can progress to hepatocellular carcinoma (HCC), a form of liver cancer that may arise even in non-cirrhotic patients, though it is more common in those with cirrhosis.
 Importantly, not all individuals with NAFLD will progress through every stage, and early intervention can prevent or even reverse disease progression.

 <figure markdown>